 Introduction to SQL UNION

-UNION operator in standard query language (SQL) is used to combine result sets obtained from two or more SELECT statements into a single result set.
-While combining the results of these queries, UNION operator removes all the duplicate values from the final result set.
-Another popular operator similar to this operator is UNION ALL which is also used to combine the results obtained from two or more SELECT queries but unlike UNION operator, it keeps all the duplicate records in the final result set.
+The UNION operator in standard query language (SQL) combines result sets obtained from two or more SELECT statements into a single result set.
+While combining the results of these queries, the UNION operator removes all the duplicate values from the final result set.
+Another popular operator similar to this operator is UNION ALL which is also used to combine the results obtained from two or more SELECT queries.
+Still, unlike the UNION operator, it keeps all the duplicate records in the final result set.

-While using UNION operator, we should adhere to following points:
+While using the UNION operator, we should adhere to the following points:

-- The number of columns being fetched from multiple SELECT queries on which UNION or UNION ALL operator has to be applied must be the same.
+- The number of columns fetched from multiple SELECT queries on which the UNION or UNION ALL operator must be applied must be the same.

 Example: